 These theme settings determine the column layout of the blog.

-The main content width will dynamically be adjusted depending upon the client's screen resolution.
-When the monitor is quite wide, the main content width will be set to a smaller percentage, conversely, when the monitor is smaller in width, this width will be automatically adjusted to take more screen real estate.
+The main content width will dynamically adjust to the client's screen resolution.
+When the monitor is quite wide, it will be set to a lower percentage; conversely, when the monitor is smaller, it will be automatically adjusted to take up more screen real estate.

-This is done as you want to have a similar content width across various monitor sizes.
+This is done because you want similar content width across various monitor sizes.
 The baseline content width that you set will be targeted at a screen resolution between 1700 and 1920 pixels wide.

-You should set the main container width to at least 45% when using the modern theme style, or 66% when using the classic style as you will have extra content on the right side.
-Setting it larger will stretch the main container across the page making the blog content more cumbersome to read.
-Generally speaking, the main blog content should be no more than 140 characters wide and focus the content in the center of the page.
+You should set the main container width to at least 45% when using the modern theme style or 66% when using the classic style, as you will have extra content on the right side.
+Setting it larger will stretch the main container across the page, making the blog content more cumbersome to read.
+Generally speaking, the main blog content should be no more than 140 characters wide and focus on the center of the page.

 Your choice here will dramatically affect the blog display.

-The Classic theme style displays the column on the right of the blog containing various information pods, such as the categories, recent posts, comments, etc. This layout appears dated, but can be useful if you want to include visible advertising on the right side of the page.
+The Classic theme style displays the column on the right of the blog containing various information pods, such as the categories, recent posts, comments, etc. This layout may appear dated but can be helpful if you want to include visible advertising on the right side of the page.

-The Modern theme style eliminates the visible panel, however, this information is still accessible by clicking on the hamburger at the top of the site.
-The Modern theme style is attractive and keeps the blog content center stage.
+The Modern theme style eliminates the visible panel; however, this information is still accessible by clicking on the hamburger at the top of the site.
+The modern theme style is attractive and keeps the blog content at the center stage.

 Site Opacity allows the blog background image to be faintly shown behind the containers on the page.
-On some themes, I set the opacity level around 93% in order to allow the users to see a hint of the background image.
+On some themes, I set the opacity level around 93% so that users could see a hint of the background image.
 For a cleaner look, especially on flat designs, you should set the opacity to 99% to eliminate background image ghosting.

 Theme Fonts

-Galaxie Blog has over 100 fonts that are available.
+Galaxie Blog has hundreds of pre-installed fonts.
 However, if you need to support a different font set, upload new fonts using the Font Interface.
-The font will be previewed in the dropdowns when selecting a font so that you can see what you're selecting.
+When selecting a font, it will be previewed in the dropdowns so that you can see what you're selecting.

 The following font choices are available in the theme interface:

-Changes the font size of the blog title.
+Change the font size of the blog title. - Top Menu Font

 Sets the font size of the body on mobile devices.